Apple II (original): Circuit board revisions

+There are many revisions of the Apple II circuit board, including revisions 0, 1, 2, 3, 4, 7, and updated versions that are compliant with FCC electromagnetic radiation standards, referred to as "RFI" revisions, including RFI revision 1, revision C, and revision D.

 Apple II PCBs have three RAM banks for a total of 24 RAM chips.
 Original Apple IIs had jumper switches to adjust RAM size, and RAM configurations could be 4, 8, 12, 16, 20, 24, 32, 36, or 48 KiB.
 The three smallest memory configurations used 4kx1 DRAMs, with larger ones using 16kx1 DRAMs, or mix of 4-kilobyte and 16-kilobyte banks (the chips in any one bank have to be the same size).
 The early Apple II+ models retained this feature, but after a drop in DRAM prices, Apple redesigned the circuit boards without the jumpers, so that only 16kx1 chips were supported.
 A few months later, they started shipping all machines with a full 48 KiB complement of DRAM.

 Unlike most machines, all integrated circuits on the Apple II PCB were socketed; this cost more to manufacture and created the possibility of loose chips causing a system malfunction, but it was considered preferable to make servicing and replacement of bad chips easier.

 The Apple II PCB lacks any means of generating an interrupt request, although expansion cards may generate one.
 Program code had to stop everything to perform any I/O task; like many of the computer's other idiosyncrasies, this was due to cost reasons and Steve Wozniak assuming interrupts were not needed for gaming or using the computer as a teaching tool.